News

 Medical Students from Anglia Ruskin University (ARU)

-In May we will welcome Ines and Joshua, the final set of Y5 students for this academic year for their 4 week placement, similar as above.
-We also have our first year PA Student Louisa working and training with us each Wednesday.
+On 28 April we will welcome Ines, Joshua and Amirah, the final set of Y5 students for this academic year for their 4 week placement, similar as above.
+We also have our first year PA Student Louisa working and training with us each Wednesday until August and welcome Carla back in June to complete her Y2 PA placement before fully qualifying as a Physicians Associate.

 Published on 18th Mar 2025